 Getting Started with Dose Response Analysis

-- Enter the Working Illustration, and proceed with annotation as usual, defining Populations and tagging samples with relevant information such as Stimulation and Timepoints.
+- Enter the Illustration Editor, and proceed with annotation as usual, defining Populations and tagging samples with relevant information such as Stimulation and Timepoints.

 - Enable the Dosages figure dimension.
 Drag the Dosages orange figure dimension box to the second position (this is where it will need to be for the Dose Response View, step 5 below).
 Click the Setup button to tag your FCS files with dosage information.